avanha/pmaas-core/README.md

 execution and the server uses sync for the call to Init.

 #### 2024-05-09
 I've been thinking about the threading model.
-Currently, to be safe incoming function calls may come in on arbitrary goroutine.
+Currently, to be safe, incoming function calls may come in on arbitrary goroutine.
 To get around it, I've been implementing, or planning to implement channels that will invoke the logic on the plugin's goroutine.

 However, that's a lot of repetitive complexity on each plugin.
-Instead the core could run the plugin lifecycle methods in each plugin's own goroutine, and implement the channel mechanism to execute callbacks in the plugin's goroutine.
+Instead, the core could run the plugin lifecycle methods in each plugin's own goroutine, and implement the channel mechanism to execute callbacks in the plugin's goroutine.